 | 2024 |

-Loss of POC1A in patient fibroblasts and POC1A-deleted human adipose stem cells impairs ciliogenesis and adipocyte differentiation, induces cellular senescence, causes resistance to insulin and IGF-1 signaling, and leads to altered subcellular localization of insulin receptors (and to a lesser extent IGF-1 receptors). |
+Loss of POC1A protein expression in patient fibroblasts and POC1A-deleted human adipose stem cells impairs ciliogenesis and adipocyte differentiation, induces cellular senescence, and leads to resistance to insulin and IGF-1.
+An altered subcellular localization of insulin receptors (and to a lesser extent IGF-1 receptors) was also observed, potentially contributing to hormone resistance. |

-Patient fibroblasts, CRISPR-deleted adipose stem cells, ciliogenesis assay, adipocyte differentiation assay, senescence assay, insulin/IGF-1 signaling assays, receptor localization by immunofluorescence |
+Patient fibroblasts, CRISPR-deleted human adipose stem cells, ciliogenesis assay, adipocyte differentiation assay, cellular senescence assay, insulin/IGF-1 signaling assays, receptor localization by immunofluorescence |

 European journal of endocrinology |